Home > Guides > Best acoustic guitar microphones: Capture that perfect tone

 Looking for the best acoustic guitar microphone?
 A lot of people think of a small or large-diaphragm condenser as the first choice.
 They do a great job of capturing the detail and nuances of the instrument.
 If you’re going with a small-diaphragm, the transient detail they capture makes an acoustic sound great.

-But think about this, how is the acoustic contributing to the mix?
+But think about this, how is the acoustic guitar contributing to the mix?
 In a dense band track, the acoustic tends to become more of a percussion instrument.
 So you want it to cut without taking up too much space – depending what the other instrumentation is doing.

 You could use an acoustic amp, but micing provides a more natural sound.
 We put together some options for you at different price points.
-Something like a U87 is out of almost everyone’s budget so we kept the list under or around $1,000.
+Something like a U87 is out of almost everyone’s budget, so we kept the list under or around $1,000.

 Best acoustic guitar microphone overall: AKG C414 XLII